-From $\cC_K$ to $\textrm{Cord}^c(K)$, one can push the end points of a cord off the link to the framing.
-There are different choices of the push off which leads to ambiguity.
-One can fix this issue by multiply copies of $\mu_{i}$ depending on the linking number.
-From $\textrm{Cord}^c(K)$ to $\cP_K$, one can choose a base point on each framing, then move the points of each framed cord to the base point along the oriented of the framing. \end{rmk}
+From $\cC_K$ to $\textrm{Cord}^c(K)$, one can push the endpoints of a cord off the link to the framing.
+There are different choices of the push offs, and they are related by multiplying copies of $\mu_{i}$ depending on the linking number.
+From $\textrm{Cord}^c(K)$ to $\cP_K$, one can choose a base point on each framing, then move the endpoints of each framed cord to the base point along the orientation of the framing. \end{rmk}

 Cords in a framed cord algebra can be classified into pure and mixed cords depending on the points where the cord starts and ends.